-Originally enacted in 1977, the Foreign Corrupt Practices Act (FCPA) was designed as an anti-bribery act, preventing American businesses from making payments to government officials for the purpose of obtaining or retaining businesses in foreign countries.
-The FCPA was signed into law after investigations revealed that more than 400 U.S. companies admitted to making illegal payments totaling more than $300 million to foreign government officials.
+Originally enacted in 1977, the Foreign Corrupt Practices Act (FCPA) was designed as a comprehensive piece of anti-bribery legislation aimed at preventing American businesses from making payments to government officials for the purpose of obtaining or retaining business and contracts in foreign countries.
+The FCPA was signed into law after investigations revealed that more than 400 U.S. companies and their executives were regularly making illegal payments foreign government officials, with these unseemly but not technically illegal payments totaling more than $300 million.

 The Foreign Corrupt Practices Act makes it illegal to bribe foreign government officials in order to obtain or retain business in that country.
 The FCPA applies not only to American citizens and corporations, but also to foreign businesses listed on the U.S. Stock Exchange and those conducting business from within the United States.

 The FCPA prohibits businesses from making payment or promise of payment of anything of value to a foreign official, political party, party official, or candidate for foreign office with the purpose of influencing that person to use his or her position to assist the firm in obtaining or retaining business or to direct business to any other person.

 The FCPA also prohibits third-party payments, including joint-venture partnerships, in which payment is made to a third party with the knowledge that some or all of that payment will be passed on to a foreign government official as a bribe.
 Therefore, the FCPA applies not only to bribery but also to money laundering.

 The FCPA: Anti-Bribery Provisions

 In general, the FCPA makes illegal any payment, offer to pay, promise to pay, or authorization of payments (whether money or “anything of value”) to a foreign official in order to influence the decision making of said official in his or her role as facilitator or enabler of new business or retained business.